 - You are convicted.

-- You plead guilty or no contest.
+- You plead quilty or no contest.

 - You enter a plea in abeyance or diversion agreement.

 Suspension proceedings are separate and independent from criminal prosecution.
 The Utah Division of Wildlife Resources may suspend your license privileges whether or not the court considers suspension in your criminal case.
 You will be notified of any action against your privilege after criminal proceedings conclude.

 And remember, if your license is suspended in Utah, you may not be permitted to hunt or fish in most other states.
-(Visit wildlife.utah.gov/know-the-consequences.html to see a map of participating states.)
+(For a map of participating states, visit wildlife.utah.gov/know-consequences.)